Cryptocurrency Explained: Ethereum

 Main Points

-• Ethereum is a decentralized, open-source blockchain used to create decentralized applications (dApps) and smart contracts.
+Ethereum is a decentralized, open-source blockchain used to create decentralized applications (dApps) and contracts that self-execute (smart contracts).

-• Ether (ETH) is Ethereum's native cryptocurrency and is used to pay for services on the Ethereum network.
+Ether (ETH) is Ethereum's native cryptocurrency token and in addition to being an investment vehicle and store of value, it is used to pay for services on the Ethereum network.

 The introduction of Bitcoin was revolutionary because it woke people up to the idea that individuals can send or receive money without intermediaries.
 This idea led many to wonder if the control of money can be decentralized, then what else?
 Enter Ethereum.